**This post was updated on August 5, 2021.**

 What Can You Do to Help Protect Your Child?

-Always review your child’s activity and app usage.
+Now that we've answered your question of "What is Marco Polo," always review your child's activity and app usage.
 If possible, download and use the app to familiarize yourself with how it works.
 You can also review the older videos that your child has sent and received to make sure there’s nothing you need to worry about.
 Keep in mind that it’s possible to delete videos, though.

 Now, at the end of the day — is Marco Polo safe for kids?
 If you keep an eye on your child and stay in the loop about who they’re communicating with, it’s a very safe platform.
 Also, teaching them what’s appropriate to share will go a long way in preventing worrisome behavior.

 Raising kids in the digital age is a challenge, and it can be difficult to keep up with technology as it grows and evolves.
-And while Bark doesn’t currently monitor Marco Polo, we can help keep your kid safe on 30+ other apps and social media platforms.
-Sign up today for a free week of service and get alerts for potential issues like cyberbullying, suicidal ideation, online predators, and more.
+And while Bark doesn’t currently monitor Marco Polo, we can help keep your kid safe on 30+ other apps and social media platforms. for a free week of service and get alerts for potential issues like cyberbullying, suicidal ideation, online predators, and more.

 When it comes to watching movies at home, there are a lot of things Generation Z will never get the chance to experience.
 Friday night slumber party trips to Blockbuster, having to “Be Kind, Rewind” cassette tapes, or the sheer agony of a skipping DVD because your little brother accidentally scratched it.